 Galeocerdo cuvier, Triaenodon obesus, and others

 Yes, there are sharks everywhere, but that doesn’t make them less interesting!
-Hawaii is a great place to shark-see, as there are over 41 species of shark in Hawaiian waters.
+Hawaii is a great place to shark-see, as there are over 41 species of sharks in Hawaiian waters.
 You can find a ton of different species in Hawaii.
 Tiger, bull, hammerhead, and many more are present here.
 The white-tip reef shark (Triaenodon obesus) is a common species in Hawaii.

 You will definitely want to take a guided tour or dive when going to shark-see.
 Many tour providers offer a caged experience for safety.
 During this tour you’re put into an underwater cage, and the sharks swim right up to you.
 Definitely an intense experience!